Jacob-Hatanaka/Jacob-Hatanaka.github.io/projects/Text-Tetris.md

 This game helped me greatly in my understanding and ability to use UI such as Java Swing.
 Through this interaction, I was able to understand Key Listeners, a core concept of software design.
 I also learned about classes and initializing classes as variables; Since each piece was a class, I was able to assign each of them unique shapes while keeping the ability of functions working.
 I also was able to learn about object cloning in order to preserve the Tetris pieces while also generating them on the Tetris game board.
 This greatly helped me in further projects related to both software and game development.

 You can find the project here: [https://replit.com/@JacobHatanaka/End-Year-project-Tetris?v=1](url).

+Note: Certain Wifi may block Replit from running properly